eyoelmeles/eyoelmeles.github.io/content/posts/regex.md

 draft: false
 ---

-# Getting started with Regular Expression / REGEX
+# Getting started with Regular Expression/REGEX

 ## Pronounced as Regex or rejex?